n

 The

-placed a bond issue before its voters for the
+bond issue before its voters for the construction

-construction of the school and to purchase the
+of the school and to purchase the deed

-rate for the bond issue was 2.49-mills, which
+tax rate for the bond issue was 2.49-mills,

 The